kyrellverano/Finite-Memory-Controller/README.md

 conda install -c jmcmurray json conda install -c jmcmurray matplotlib
 ```
-Then, go to the directory where your codes are: `cd FSC_NB` or `cd FSC_PS` then compile the fortran script by running the following:
+Then, go to the directory where your codes are: `cd FSC_NB` or `cd FSC_PY` then compile the fortran script by running the following:
 ```
 f2py -c fast_sparce_multiplications_2D.f90 -m fast_sparce_multiplications_2D
 ```